 How Trustee Support Services Ltd can help trustees

-Trustee Support Services Ltd (TSS) is a company that has been set up with the specific intention of helping trustees register their trusts with the Trust Registration Service.
+Trustee Support Services Ltd (TSS) has been set up with the specific intention of helping trustees register their trusts with the Trust Registration Service.

 In very brief terms, TSS will act as agents of the trustees to register the trust on behalf of the trustees and so enable them to satisfy their obligation to disclose details of their trust.
 To do so, the trustees will need to create a secure account with TSS, provide a completed trustee questionnaire and pay a fee.
 During our launch period, this fee is £200, but is likely to increase in the future.

 This service is only available to trusts where:-